AreteCore/pokedex-pokemon-manager/readme.md

 There is a chunk of code in `index.ejs` that effectively randomly chooses the Gameboy for each Pokemon when populating the page.

+Also I must say I am proud of a bit of magic called `pokemonCreator`, a function that takes `req.body` as a parameter and transforms it into an object formatted in the same way as one of the pokemon in the source data.
+You can find that in `/models/pokemonCreator.js`

 Thanks for reading!

 R